Neelakash-gituser/BODMAS-Cloudcraftz-Competition/README.md

 Position and value both wrong : red.

-As the guesses come, we need an entry key-board with the operators and numbers 0-9 displayed with the colours changing as feedback is obtained on the presence/absence of the number and operator.
+***As the guesses come, we need an entry key-board with the operators and numbers 0-9 displayed with the colours changing as feedback is obtained on the presence/absence of the number and operator.***

+## Breaking up the problem into its component parts
+1.